heacare/superapp_archive/app/lib/features/README.md

 Features with more than one public method must be implemented as an interface to aid unit testing.

 A feature may have sub-features, but the decision must be made with care.
+Create sub-features when no other feature makes use of this sub-feature.
 Sub-features exist as folders within the feature.

 A feature usually includes widgets, defined across files with the suffix `_widget.dart`, `_module.dart` or `_screen.dart`.
 The distinction between the two follows the principles behind [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/).
 When communicating, we prefer using Atomic Design terms.